 4. They follow the Sun

 Since their growth relies on sunlight, they tend to react to any source of artificial light.
 These blooms face the sun in the morning and when the sun covers half the distance towards the west and reaches overhead, young sunflowers rotate their heads and look at the sun.
 But when they mature and grow, they stop following the sun, and their heads are remained faced toward the east.

 5. They are made of thousands of florets

-While it may not be noticeable to naked eyes, a closer look to the head of sunflowers under a microscope will show that there are thousands of florets on it.
-They also provide seed for reproduction from their middle part or the disc florets.
+While it may not be noticeable to naked eyes, a closer look at the head of sunflowers under a microscope will show that there are thousands of florets on it.
+They also provide seed for reproduction from the middle part of the disc florets.
 These florets are self-pollinated or can be pollened by being spread by the wind or insects.
 The petals are actually known as the ray florets, which cannot be reproduced.

 6. Russia is the highest grower of sunflowers

 Sunflowers were introduced to Russia by Peter the Great.
-Though these sunny flowers took time to become popular because of difference of opinions between Russian Orthodox Church and other churches, they were reintroduced in the 19th century by Russian immigrants to USA.
+Though these sunny flowers took time to become popular because of differences in opinions between the Russian Orthodox Church and other churches, they were reintroduced in the 19th century by Russian immigrants to the USA.
 When Russian saw full-grown sunflowers, they took interest and started cultivating it and entered the record book as the highest grower of sunflowers in the world.